 Core Center Research WCAHS has five core research projects that are funded for five years (descriptions below).

 Small Grant Program The WCAHS Small Grant Program (pilot project funding) funds new research projects annually for 12 months.
 When additional funds become available, WCAHS announces additional funding opportunities resulting in rapid response/short-term funding.
-The Small Grant Program received 20 proposals for the 2020-2021 funding cycle, of which five were funded.
-An RFA was released in spring 2021 for short-term projects for which 18 proposals were received and 11 were funded.
+The Small Grant Program funded five projects in the 2021-2022 funding cycle.
 Graduate Student Research Funding Program UC Davis provided institutional support to fund graduate students working on research related to agricultural health and safety.
 Through a competitive application process, WCAHS provided financial support (tuition and stipends) to graduate students each quarter.
 Differential Characterization of Air Pollutant Emissions and Associated Toxicity from Common Agricultural Practices in the San Joaquin Valley Kent E. Pinkerton, PhD, School of Medicine and School of Veterinary Medicine, and Keith Bein, PhD, UC Davis

 Problem: This project aims to measure the relative toxicity of agriculturally related dust and particulate matter (PM) pollution, alone and in combination with wildfire smoke, as a means to protect and improve farmworker health through training, education, translation of research, and outreach.
 Air pollution (particulate matter emissions) from agricultural practices differs in physical and chemical composition, which determines its toxicity and resulting health effects.
 During the last few years, air quality in the agricultural setting has become further complicated by the presence of wildfire smoke transported over large distances throughout California and persisting for long periods of time.
 Project overview: Airborne PM from California's Sacramento, San Joaquin, and Imperial Valleys is being collected at various farming sites with different labor-intensive crops and farming practices.
 Concurrently, a Rapid Response Mobile Research Unit has been deployed during several major wildfire events to collect samples of wildfire smoke.
 The impact of coexposure to these PM samples from agricultural and wildfire emissions on cells and respiratory health is under investigation.
 The importance of PM size on observed biological response is also being investigated.
 Different PM sizes are associated with unique chemical compositions, thus posing different health hazards.
-Progress to date: Biological screening of PM samples from three agricultural regions of California and several major wildfires has been completed.
+Progress to date: Biological and chemical screening of PM samples from three agricultural regions of California, the city of Sacramento, and several major wildfires have been completed or continue to be in the process of further analysis.
 The agricultural sites include Davis, Parlier, and Calipatria, CA, while the wildfires include the 2017 Napa/Sonoma wildfires, 2018 Carr Fire, 2018 Camp Fire, and 2020 wildfire siege.
-A simple, but sensitive cell culture assay of immortalized human macrophages has provided a unique tool to screen samples from these regions with excellent success.
+A simple, but sensitive, cell culture assay of immortalized human macrophages has provided a unique tool to screen samples from these regions with excellent success.
+An additional analysis using immortalized epithelial cells has further expanded our understanding of unique properties possessed by particulate samples.
 Results from completed studies on the relative toxicity of different PM sources, including agriculture, wildfires, and vehicular emissions, have resulted in peer-reviewed publications, numerous presentations at professional conferences, stakeholder organizations, and symposia, as well as invited talks and several interviews through various media outlets.
 Several additional publications have been submitted and others are in preparation for submission.
-The PM samples are now undergoing a comprehensive analysis to characterize their chemical composition.
+The PM samples are now undergoing a comprehensive analysis to characterize their chemical composition and the potential mechanism(s) of biological action.
 These efforts will result in additional publications and presentations.
-Studies on the impact of wildfire smoke in the agricultural setting have resulted in the creation of a checklist and guidelines for health and safety training of farmworkers.
+Studies on the impact of wildfire smoke in the agricultural setting have resulted in the creation of a checklist and guidelines for health and safety training of farmworkers that continue to be disseminated in agriculture nationwide.
 Reducing Toxin Exposure for Workers in Western Agriculture: Development of Sustainable Alternatives to Soil Fumigation Chris Simmons, PhD, College of Agricultural and Environmental Science, UC Davis